kestra-io/blueprints/README.md

 extend:
   title: Short human-friendly title here
   description: |
-    Short summary: what the blueprint does.
+    Short summary: what the Blueprint does.

     Prerequisites:
       - Secrets: